ageorge95/LEAF-chia-plot-check-organiser/README.md

   - can check chia and chia forks plots, using the chipos lib
   - will organise the data in such a way that it allows for easy visualisation on which plots are better and which are worse
   - can add delays between each proof check, which will greatly help to keep the I/O requests channel free; especially useful when farming lots of forks
   - can stop and resume an ongoing plots check
+  - can display some fancy histograms containing the distribution of your proofs ratio and other stats

 - The tool needs:
   - no special requirements